drewbourne/mockolate/ISSUES.md

 # Issues

-* Expectation invoke count & eligibility is not calculated correctly for fixed receive counts.
-    eg: mock(instance).method("say").times(3);

 * Expectation with never() receive count will never be eligible and hence never invoked and hence useless.
+Verification with never() is doable instead.

-* add default stub() for toString() if instance has it.
+* add default stub() for toString() if instance has it, use Decorator pattern.

 * Invocation.returnValue should be set from the last invoked Answer where isDefined(value) == true, instead of first

 * Include invocations & order in errors to aid with debugging

+* provide a compatibility shim for mock-as3.
+Partially done with `mockolate.ingredients.proxy.*`